christgau/wsdd/README.md

 # wsdd

-Enable (Samba) hosts, like your local NAS device, to be found by Web Service Discovery Clients like Windows.
+wsdd implements a Web Service Discovery host daemon.
+This enables (Samba) hosts, like your local NAS device, to be found by Web Service Discovery Clients like Windows.

-## Purpose
+# Purpose

 Since NetBIOS discovery is not supported by Windows anymore, wsdd makes hosts to appear in Windows again using the Web Service Discovery method.
-This is beneficial for devices running Samba, like NAS or File Sharing Servers on your local network.
+This is beneficial for devices running Samba, like NAS or file sharing servers on your local network.

-### Background
+## Background

 With Windows 10 Build 1511, support for SMBv1 and thus NetBIOS device discovery was disabled by default.
 Depending on the actual edition, later versions of